 We said we were gonna do

 I spent my last week there staying with my buddy Steve, who also let me keep all my shit in his garage while I worked out my notice at my job.
 In the early evening hours of August 18, 2006, my dad and cousin arrived in a rented van, we loaded up all my worldly possessions (aside from some junk I left behind on purpose, in part so she’d have to deal with throwing it away or otherwise figuring out what to do with it), and drove up to Waco, where we stopped to stay for the night.
-Next morning we lit out for home, taking a very long, not-at-all-on-the-way detour to Springfield, Missouri, so they could see the Bass Pro Shops National Headquarters.
+Next morning we lit out for home, taking a very long, not-even-remotely-on-the-way detour to Springfield, Missouri, so they could see the Bass Pro Shops National Headquarters.
 Given the situation, I was in no position to protest their decision, but to say I was unhappy about adding at least an hour of drive time to what already seemed like a 15,000 hour trip would be putting it mildly.

 At any rate, we arrived at my parents’ house very late on August 19th (or possibly very early on August 20th), and Dad drove me to Bloomington the following afternoon and helped me unload the van into my new place, and a brand new chapter of my life began just as quickly as the last one had ended.
 That chapter may or may not be related here another time.